adaptivenetworklab/kube-class/kubernetes-aks/terraform/readme.md

 SERVICE_PRINCIPAL_SECRET=$(echo $SERVICE_PRINCIPAL_JSON | jq -r '.password')

 #note: reset the credential if you have any sinlge or double quote on password
-az ad sp credential reset --name "aks-getting-started-sp"
+az ad sp credential reset --name "training-aks-sp"

 # Grant contributor role over the subscription to our service principal